klausbreyer/v01.io/content/pages/cv.md

 {{< gallery "/images/klaus-breyer-a-full.jpg,/images/klaus-breyer-a-small.jpg|/images/klaus-breyer-b-full.jpg,/images/klaus-breyer-b-small.jpg" "[&&]:justify-start" >}}

-Hello, I'm Klaus Breyer, a _technology leader_ with a strong entrepreneurial spirit and over a decade of experience in building and managing effective teams.
-From kickstarting my entrepreneurial journey in 2010 with my first startup to taking on the _CTO/CTPO_ roles in numerous ventures, I've been instrumental in driving technological innovation and excellence.
+I'm Klaus Breyer.
+With [a lifetime in tech]({{< relref "/pages/cv" >}}), a degree in Software Engineering, and a passion for innovation, I went from founding my first startup in 2010 to playing key roles as CTO/CTPO in many others.

 I've anchored my beliefs in [Shape Up]({{< relref "/tags/shapeup/" >}}), the next wave of agile.

-I turn visionary business goals into concrete results, with focused expertise at the _intersection of product and tech organization_.
+I turn visionary business goals into concrete results, with focused expertise at the intersection of product and tech organization.
 It's not merely about coding; it's about crafting standout products that make a mark and drive business forward.

-1. _Startup strategy_ – turning ideas into impactful ventures.
+1. Startup strategy & product-market fit – turning ideas into impactful ventures.
-1. Selling the _tech vision_ – whether it's to investors or stakeholders.
+1. Selling the tech vision – whether it's to investors or stakeholders.
-1. _Prototyping & Crafting_ the first version of a product from scratch, if need be.
+1. Prototyping & Crafting the first version of a product from scratch, if need be.
-1. Assembling and nurturing _a killer team_.
+1. Assembling and Nurturing a Killer Team – Remote or in Berlin, transitioning from chaotic ad-hoc development to structured product delivery cadence.
-1. Bringing _product & engineering processes_ up to speed.
+1. Bringing product & engineering processes up to speed - fostering asynchronous collaboration.

-From startup _monoliths_ to large _microservice_ environments, I've led and launched.
+From startup monoliths to large microservice environments, I've led and launched.

 But beyond the tech, I build infrastructures that empower.

-Teams that innovate - Projects that matter.
+Teams that innovate and Projects that matter.

-I've penned down my thoughts in [articles]({{< ref "/posts/" >}}) and shared them out loud at [conferences]({{< relref "appearances" >}}).
+I've penned down my thoughts in [articles]({{< ref "/posts/">}}) and shared them out loud at [conferences]({{< relref "appearances">}}).
 Whether it's a page or a stage, I'm there.
-With a voice in the tech community, I am more than just a leader; I am an influencer, continually _bridging the gap between technology, product, and business_.

-> &raquo; Good software is always used but never finished.&laquo;
+> Good software is always used but never finished.

 That's all.

-{{< rawhtml >}}<div class="printspacer"></div>{{< /rawhtml >}}

 ## Founding & Management Experience

-Throughout my career, I've led the development and launch of numerous cutting-edge projects in _modern web stacks_.
+Throughout my career, I've led the development and launch of numerous cutting-edge projects in modern web stacks.
 I pride myself on my ability to balance technical excellence with a strategic vision, enabling my teams to focus on solving problems that truly matter and delivering value to users.

 ### [Hydro Pocket](https://hydropocket.com/)